maxjmartin/Linux-Config/README.md

 # Optional Steps

 ## Auto Update the OS
 ### (Note!
 There is an error stating that the rpm-ostreed.service is not running.
-Yet the machine still seems to auto stage any updates, that Plasa Dicover identifies.
+Yet the machine still seems to auto stage any updates, that Plasma Dicover identifies.
 Havn't tried this in Gnome so I can't comment there.)
 `sudo nano /etc/rpm-ostreed.conf`
 - Change the contents of the file to: (comments added for clarity for future reference)
 ```